Hochdorf, Esslingen

 Hochdorf is situated about 30 km southeast of Stuttgart in the northwestern foothills of the Swabian Jura and just south of the Schurwald.
 The municipality extends between Plochingen (west) and Kirchheim unter Teck (south) in the valley of the Talbach, shortly before it converges with the Fils.

+Geography

 Neighboring communities

-Adjacent municipalities are Ebersbach (Göppingen district) in the east, Notzingen in the south, Wernau in the West, Plochingen in the northwest and Reichenbach an der Fils in the north (all Esslingen district).
+Adjacent municipalities are Ebersbach (Göppingen district) in the east, Notzingen in the south, Wernau in the west, Plochingen in the northwest and Reichenbach an der Fils in the north (all Esslingen district).

-View from Hochdorf

-Municipality arrangement
+Municipal Division

-Hochdorf includes Hochdorf and the house Ziegelhof and the Abandoned village Hinterburg.
+Hochdorf consists of the village of Hochdorf, the Ziegelhof house, and the deserted village of Hinterburg.

 History

-Hochdorf was first mentioned in 1189, but is probably originated in the 5th century.
-Until 1454 the place was owned by various monasteries, then it belonged to Württemberg.
+Hochdorf was first mentioned in 1189 but probably originated in the 5th century.
+Until 1454, the place was owned by various monasteries, then it belonged to Württemberg.

-Within Württemberg Hochdorf first belonged to Oberamt Kirchheim and since 1485 to Oberamt Göppingen.
-In 1842 was the reincorporation to Kirchheim, where the city remained until the reorganization of the districts 1938.
-Since then Hochdorf belongs to the district of Esslingen.
+Within Württemberg, Hochdorf first belonged to Oberamt Kirchheim and, since 1485, to Oberamt Göppingen.
+In 1842, Kirchheim was reincorporated, where the city remained until the reorganization of the districts in 1938.
+Since then, Hochdorf has belonged to the district of Esslingen.

 Religions

-Since the Reformation Hochdorf is predominantly Protestant coined.
+Since the Reformation, Hochdorf is predominantly Protestant coined.